akashsmu/pOrtfolio/Readme.md

 - [License](#license)

 ## About The App
-[Name of project] is an app that ...
+[Name of project] is an app that provides details on who me is :)

 ## Screenshots